How to Troubleshoot the Ice Maker

-Flushing the system is needed every time the filter is changed or once the refrigerator is installed to the water supply line for the first time.
+Flush the system is needed every time the filter is changed or once the refrigerator is installed to the water supply line for the first time.
 Air in the water system may cause dripping at the dispenser or small/hollow ice cubes.

-Make sure the water supply is properly connected to a cold water supply and the water shutoff valve is fully opened.
+When checking the water supply line, ensure the water supply is properly connected to a cold water supply and the water shutoff valve is fully opened.

-Check to make sure there are no kinks in the water supply line.
+Next, check to make sure there are no kinks in the water supply line.
 A kink in the line can reduce water flow.
 Straighten the water source line to restore adequate water flow and pressure.
 To help reduce the chances of a pinched water line, do not push the refrigerator too far back against the wall or cabinet.